 As an admin, in case a community user or a group member shares a post while you are logged out, you will also be notified with an email and in the community page with the number of the new posts, while users will be notified only if they are tagged on the post, or are currently logged in.
 Also, each group can also be easily deleted.

 2 Course Discussion groups

 Course Discussion groups are automatically created for each course or for each course's “learning activity" ( depends on your Community Access settings)

-If you decide to have the course discussions published in the Community, allowing anyone to comment any post, then they will be found over the simple groups.
+If you decide to have the course discussions published in the Community, allowing anyone to comment or post, then they will be found over the simple groups.

 When course discussion is activated, any new post or comments shared within the course or course’s learning activity will not only be displayed in the course player (Tab “Discuss”)

 Note: The number of new posts or comments appear in the course player the first time you visit it after they have been shared.

 Isn’t your branded network just awesome?
-What are you waiting then, get connected with your community now!:)
+What are you waiting for then, get connected with your community now!